mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/use_cases/dynamic_use_case/state_machine_node.rst

 How to derive this numbers:

-ROS 2 is using a different coordinate system than the Univeral Robot teach pendant.
+ROS2 is using a different coordinate system than the Univeral Robot teach pendant.
 To convert the two, here is the conversion: